shreyanshu28/MediMind-INLPT-WS2023/DOCUMENTATION.md

+# Title: Question Answering RAG System for PubMed Data
+# Team Members:
+* @ozgeberktas: Insaf Ozge Berktas (insaf.berktas@stud.uni-heidelberg.de)
+* @jeromepatel: Jyot Makadiya (jyot.makadiya@stud.uni-heidelberg.de)
+* @a-sameh1: Ahmed Abdelraouf (ahmed.abdelraouf@stud.uni-heidelberg.de)
+# Member Contribution:
+* Insaf Ozge Berktas: Preprocessing, Split & Chunk, Embeddings, Create a vectore store, alternative chain
+* Jyot Makadiya: Preprocessing, Embeddings, alternative experimental vectordatabase, Conversational chain, Evaluation
+* Ahmed: Data Acquisition, Split & Chunk, Embeddings, Create a vectore store, advanced chain and retrieval system

+# Advisor:
+* Satya Almasian

+# Anti-Plagiarism Statement:
+This project is entirely our own work, except where I have clearly acknowledged the contribution of others.
+It has not been submitted for any other degree or diploma at any institution.
+We have cited all sources used in its creation, adhering to Heidelberg University's academic integrity and anti-plagiarism policies.
+By submitting this work for the Project for Natural Language processing course, We consent to its verification for originality and understand the consequences of any found violation of plagiarism standards.

 # Overview

 In this project, we leverage PubMed data to develop a Question Answering (QA) system that delivers precise and concise answers based on PubMed articles published from 2013 to 2024.
 Utilizing the **RAG Architecture**, we implement various NLP techniques such as embeddings creation, storage, loading, chunking, indexing, and information retrieval, along with a conversation retrieval chain.
 These methods enable our model to comprehend, interpret, and generate new answers from retrieved questions, capturing the semantic essence of the text data effectively.

 ## Approach

 ### Data Acquisition